Skip to content

 What is the fscanf() Function?

 The fscanf() function is a built-in PHP function that reads data from a file according to a specified format.
-This function is used to read formatted data from files.
+It modifies the provided variables by reference and returns the number of fields successfully read, or false on error.

 Here's the basic syntax of the fscanf() function: